-Planning and policy related activities, which make up all actions under Components 1 and 3 have been screened against the 15 AF ESP principles and no potential risks have been observed, or potential risks are sufficiently inconsequential that no further actions are required.
+Planning and policy related activities, which make up all actions under Components 1 and 3 have been screened against the 15 AF ESP principles and no potential risks have been observed, or potential risks are sufficiently inconsequential that there would be no discernible impacts and therefore no further actions are required.
 Despite this, there will be ongoing monitoring for compliance undertaken as the project is implemented to ensure that risks don't develop.
+This monitoring is described in Part III, Section D, and in the Environmental and Social Management Plan, below.

-Activities under Component 2 are 'hard' investments and as such some relatively minor risks have been identified.
+Activities under Component 2 are 'hard' investments and as such some relatively minor risks have been identified, that have the potential to cause impacts without mitigation measures.
+The initial screening was presented in Part II, Section K, and a more detailed screening is, however, presented below.
+Further analysis of impacts and mitigation measures incorporated into the design of the project are presented in Tables 5.9 - 5.12, below.
 The design of the project incorporates means to ensure that risks are minimised, by working in only two locations and maximising community engagement, there are no incentives for mismanagement and substantial incentives to ensure compliance with Environmental and Social Principles.
-The investments are also sufficiently small-scale that any negative impacts that arise would be raltively minor and localised in their scale.
-Nevertheless, these activities can be classified as category B for environmental and social safeguard risks and as such an ESMP has been developed, below.
+Design features to minimise risks are presented in Tables 5.11 and 5.12, below.
+The investments are also sufficiently small-scale that any negative impacts that arise would be relatively minor and localised in their scale.
+Nevertheless, these activities can be classified